SystemsGenetics/KINC/docs/create_a_network.rst

     --cmx "rice_heat_drought.GEM.FPKM.filtered.traditional.cmx" \
     --clusmethod "none" \
     --corrmethod "spearman" \
+    --minsamp 30 \
     --minexpr -inf \
     --mincorr 0.5 \
     --maxcorr 1

 Here the EMX file created in the first step is provided using the ``--emx`` argument and the names of two output files are provided using the ``--cmx`` and ``--ccm`` arguments.
 These are the correlation matrix and clustering matrix  respectively.
 Because we are using the traditional approach, the ``--clusmethod`` argument is set to ``"none"``.
-The correlation method is set to use Spearman and the ``--minexp`` argument isset to negative infinity (``-inf``) to indicate there is no limit on the minimum expression value.
+The correlation method is set to use Spearman, and the minimum number of samples required to perform correlation is set to 30 using the ``--minsamp`` argument.
+Any gene pairs where one gene has fewer that ``--minsamp`` samples will be excluded.
+This will exclude genes that have missing values in samples that causes the number of samples to dip below this level.
+The ``--minsamp`` argument should be set equal to or lower than the number of samples present in the origin GEM input file and higher than an expected level of missigness (e.g. 10% missing values allowed).
+The ``--minexp`` argument isset to negative infinity (``-inf``) to indicate there is no limit on the minimum expression value.
 If we wanted to exclude samples whose log2 expression values dipped below 0.2, for instance, we could do so with this argument.
 To keep the output files relatively small, we will exclude all correlation values below 0.5 using the ``--mincorr`` argument.
 Sometimes errors occur in data collection or quantification yielding high numbers of perfectly correlated genes!
 We can limit that by excluding perfectly correlated genes by lowering the ``--maxcorr`` argument.
 In practice we leave this as 1 for the first time we create the network, if we fail to find a proper threshold in a later step then one cause may be large numbers of perfectly correlated genes.

 Step 3: Thresholding
 ````````````````````